divyavut/T20-Kubernetes/kubernetes_doc/kubernetes.md

   - EndpointSlice Controller
   - Custom Controllers
 3. Scheduler --->  Scheduler is responsible for assigning pods to available nodes in the cluster based on resource requirements, affinity rules, and other factors.
-4. ectd   ---> It is a distributed key value store that maintains the entire state of kubernetes clusetr including details about the services, pod, nodes and more.
+4. ectd   ---> It is a distributed key value store that maintains the entire state of kubernetes cluster including details about the services, pod, nodes and more.

 ##### Controller ( controller has a Control loop --> Observe,diff, action)
   - Deployments : how many pods are asked by user, it always ensure desired number of pods are available on the node. user: 10 pods; desired